-The Principal must ensure that the appropriate number of first-aid containers are available according to the risk assessment of the site are available.
+The Head Teacher must ensure that the appropriate number of first-aid containers are available according to the risk assessment of the site are available.
 See Health and Safety Executive (HSE) guidelines on recommended and mandatory contents.

-- All first-aid containers must be marked with a white cross on a green background; - First aid container always accompany the children when using any specialist facilities and during any offsite activity/education visit.
-First aid containers must accompany Physical Education (PE) teachers off-site; - All vehicles carry a first aid kit; - First aid containers should be kept near to hand washing facilities; - Spare stock should be kept in school;
+- All first-aid containers must be marked with a white cross on a green background; - First aid container always accompany the young people when using any specialist facilities and during any offsite activity/education visit.
+First aid containers must accompany Physical Education (PE) teachers off-site; - All vehicles carry a first aid kit; - Responsibility for checking and restocking the first-aid containers are specific named staff - The First Aiders must notify to the offices or the First Aid officer any necessity of restocking of the First Aid boxes.

-First Aid Kit Locations